karanrana097/quizze_App/README.md

 Improve the user interface.
 Add a timer to the app.
 Author
-This app was created by [Your Name].
+This app was created by KARAN RANA.

 License
 This project is licensed under the MIT License.